 The biological approach believes that most behavior is inherited and has an adaptive (or evolutionary) function.
 For example, in the weeks immediately after the birth of a child, levels of testosterone in fathers drop by more than 30 per cent.
 This has an evolutionary function.
 Testosterone-deprived men are less likely to wander off in search of new mates to inseminate.
 They are also less aggressive, which is useful when there is a baby around.

-These findings have helped psychiatry take off and help relieve he symptoms of the mental illness through drugs.
-However Freud and other disciplines would argue that this just treats the symptoms and not the cause.
+These findings have helped psychiatry take off and help relieve the symptoms of the mental illness through drugs.
+However, Freud and other disciplines would argue that this just treats the symptoms and not the cause.
 This is where health psychologists take the finding that biological psychologists produce and look at the environmental factors that are involved to get a better picture.

-Therefore, in conclusion, there are so many different perspectives to psychology to explain the different types of behavior and give different angles.
+Therefore, in conclusion, there are so many different perspectives in psychology to explain the different types of behavior and give different angles.
 No one perspective has explanatory powers over the rest.

 Only with all the different types of psychology, which sometimes contradict one another (nature-nurture debate), overlap with each other (e.g. psychoanalysis and child psychology) or build upon one another (biological and health psychologist) can we understand and create effective solutions when problems arise so we have a healthy body and a healthy mind.